An Implementation Plan is a documentation of the steps taken by a company or organization to execute a strategic plan.

 Step 8: Define metrics

-Additional documentation: Attach any documentation that supports the plan in question.
-For example, the strategic plan.
+- Additional documentation: Attach any documentation that supports the plan in question.
+For instance, the strategic plan.

 Step 9: Project approval

-Last but not least, the implementation plan should be submitted for approval if it is needed.
+Last but not least, this plan should be submitted for approval if it is needed.
 This will usually involve providing the approving party’s signature to the document.

 Step 10: Provide glossary

-Lastly, provide industry terms and abbreviations, resource nicknames, and slang consistently used throughout the implementation plan.
+Lastly, provide industry terms and abbreviations, resource nicknames, and slang consistently used throughout the this plan.
 Defining these terms helps teams, clients and stakeholders know their meaning to avoid any misinterpretation.

 When is an Implementation Plan Needed?

-Implementation plans ought not to be prepared too early or too late in a project cycle.
+These plans of implementation ought not to be prepared too early or too late in a project cycle.
 The preferred stage when the plan should be created is after the official final approval of the project.

-This is because the steps and methods in the implementation plan will always require the reconciliation of resources and team members, goal setting, and multilevel approvals.
+This is because the steps and methods in this plan will always require the reconciliation of resources and team members, goal setting, and multilevel approvals.
 Therefore, its creation will always be before the start of the project, i.e., usually after signing an agreement and a successful deposit payment.

 Benefits of Implementation Plan

-An implementation plan performs a crucial role in the success of a business or company.
+This plan performs a crucial role in the success of a business or company.
 An excellent strategic action plan would not be so beneficial if its execution is inadequately done.
-With a well-prepared implementation plan in place, an organization’s direction can be clearly defined, and allocation of resources can be effectively done.
+With a well-prepared plan in place, an organization’s direction can be clearly defined, and allocation of resources can be effectively done.

 Any business should expect to benefit from an implementation plan in the following ways: